ibisba/workshop/ibisba_workshops/docs/project-creation.md

 ## Purpose

 To create a project on IBISBAKHub.
 This tutorial assumes you’ve already created your account on the IBISBAKHub.
 Instructions to create an account can be found [here](https://ibisba.github.io/handbook/hub_account_creation.html).
+For the purpose of this workshop we'll be working on a sandbox environment, where you can freely playaround without the fear of breaking down anything.
+If you're interested to play around create an account on the [https://sandbox10.fairdomhub.org/](https://sandbox10.fairdomhub.org/)

 **Step1:**